drduh/gone/README.md

 make doc
 ```

 # Testing

-Unit tests are validated by a [workflow](https://github.com/drduh/gone/blob/main/.github/workflows/test-and-lint.yml) on repository changes.
-They can also be run manually:
+Tests and lint are validated with a [workflow](https://github.com/drduh/gone/blob/main/.github/workflows/test-and-lint.yml) on changes, or manually:

 ```
+make lint

 make test

 make test-verbose

+make test-race
 ```

 Test coverage is also available - to generate an HTML report as `testCoverage.html`: